dmauser/azure-frontdoor-pls/README.md

 - Azure CLI installed and logged in.
 - Appropriate Azure subscription permissions.

+## Components

+- **Azure Front Door**: A global, scalable entry point for your web applications.
+- **Private Link Service**: A service that enables private connectivity to Azure services and customer-owned services.
+- **Backend Services**: The services that will be accessed through Azure Front Door.

 ## Deployment Steps

 1. **Login to Azure CLI**: